 Construction contract work performed by a subcontractor for the main contractor for Historical Monument Archaeological site Archaeological excavation Antiquity Canal Dam Other irrigation works Pipeline Conduit Plant Non-commercial original work ( other than commercial, industrial, or other non-business means ) Educational/clinical/art/cultural establishment Residential complex Gov. self-use, Gov. quarters, or for specified persons | 18% |

-Works contract service provided to Central Government, State Government, Union Territory, and Local Authority for primarily earthworks (i.e. 75% or more earthworks) | 12% |
+Works contract service provided to Central Government, State Government, Union Territory, and Local Authority for primary earthworks (i.e. 75% or more earthworks) | 12% |

 Works contract service Mainly from subcontracting earthworks to general contractors (meaning 75% or more earthwork) | 12% |